-Here are 10 ways I use my Instant Pot to make cooking healthy & delicious food quicker, easier and healthier.
+Here are 10 ways I use my Instant Pot to make delicious, healthy food in far less time than traditional cooking methods.

 I decided to share 10 ways I use my Instant Pot for those who might be learning how to use a new IP or kicking the tires on buying one and wondering if it is a useful appliance.

 I have people ask me if I really use and love my IP, and the answer is a resounding “Yes” and “Yes!”
 I consider the IP one of my top 3 kitchen workhorses.
 Below are my 10 favorite ways to use the Instant Pot.

 - Cook dry beans.
 I love to use the IP to cook dry beans (so much better than canned).
 I’ve cooked dried kidney beans for this yummy creole red beans & rice.
 I’ve cooked dried pinto beans, Northern beans, black eyed peas, and lentils, and they were all fabulous.
 Soaking isn’t required, although soaked beans do shorten cooking time in the IP.

 - Boil eggs.
 I boil eggs often and love doing it in the IP.
 I simply place the number of eggs I need to cook in a steamer basket (I use this one), add one cup of water, and pressure cook on high for 5 minutes.
 It will take the IP about 5 minutes to build to pressure and then 5 minutes to cook.
 I let the pressure naturally reduce for 5 minutes after the cooking cycle completes, and then do a quick pressure release.
 This is around 15 minutes, total.
 IP boiled eggs peel very easily, much more so than stovetop cooked.